 But when McBride goes back to the mansion to confront Gabriel, it’s with just Patty as back-up – now I know she’s a tough cookie but what was he expecting her to do if they found Gabriel there, whack him over the head with one of her two handbags?

 Another tip of the hat to that Hitchcock movie comes a bit earlier in Goliath when McBride and Janet are being chased over a bridge by a drone, much like Cary Grant was chased down the road by a crop duster.

 At the season’s end, McBride and his daughter stand on the beach wondering what more could go wrong after having just been through hell and back.
 I immediately thought, how about a tsunami?
 I then got a flashback to Deep Impact after the comet impacts in the ocean and the tidal wave rushes in to swallow Téa Leoni and Maximilian Schell up.

 Beyond this horizon

-Despite what sounds like negativity, I do think that Goliath Season 2 is another tremendously well written story to rival what we saw in Season 1, it’s just very different, with lots of loose ends in the story and a few unfortunate ends for some characters.
+Despite what sounds like negativity, I do think that Goliath Season 2 is another tremendously well written story to rival what we saw in Season 1, it’s just very different, with lots of loose ends in the story and quite a few unfortunate ends for some characters.

-There is also a whole new intricate web of clandestine relationships and dubious activities that will feed very well into future episodes.
+There is also a whole new intricate web of clandestine relationships and dubious activities that should feed very well into future episodes.
 It’s just that it was all a bit too gruesome for me.